-UST students are expected to choose a major by the end of their fifth semester of full-time study, or before the completion of 75 credits.
-UST is not a major or a degree program, and students cannot graduate until they declare and complete a formal major.
+UST students are expected to choose a major by the end of their fourth semester of full-time study, or before the completion of 60 credits.
+UST is not a major or a degree program, and students cannot graduate until they declare and complete a formal major and the necessary degree requirements.